rojo-rbx/rbx-dom/docs/xml.md

 This element shares a name with a SharedString definition element.
 That element is documented [here][SharedString-def].

 The `SharedString` data type is represented by a string that points to a `SharedString` defined elsewhere in the file.
+The contents of `SharedString` elements MUST be equal to the `md5` attribute of a [`SharedString` definition][SharedString-def].

-Specifically, the contents of elements of this type should be equal to the `md5` attribute of a [`SharedString` definition][SharedString-def].
+The `SharedString` data type is represented by a string that points to a `SharedString` defined elsewhere in the file.
+Specifically, the contents of elements of this type MUST be equal to the `md5` attribute of a [`SharedString` definition][SharedString-def].

 A `SharedString` value may appear as follows: